History of our school

 Donabate is an area steeped in history.
 On our doorstep we have a huge amount of buildings from different historical eras.
 To begin with the name Donabate in Irish is Domhnach Beathach which means the church of the living.
 Two other possible meanings of Donabate are “Church of the Beast” or “Fort of the Ferry”.
 Sadly the true meaning has been lost over time

 In 1912 Donabate had only 734 residents and 150 houses.
 It remained a small quiet village for almost a century.
 However in recent years the areas easy access to Dublin city made the population grow very quickly.
 In 1996 the overall population was 1,868.
-By the 2002 census the population had doubled to 3,854 and in 2011 it has a population of 7,600.
+By the 2002 census the population had doubled to 3,854 and in 2016 it had a population of 7,443.

 St Patricks Church

 In 1903 Donabate got a new church just 50 yards from the 1802 church.
 This was built under the leadership of Fr Magill as Parish Priest.
 When they decided to build a new church Archbishop Walsh came to Donabate himself to inspect the plans.
 Previously Fr Magill believed that there was not enough wealth in Donabate to build a new church.
 It was estimated that it would cost £5,000 to build.
 They had about £900 already raised.
 Portrane hospital could raise £2,000.
 Fr Magill had organised for the site to be donated by the Barnewall family.
 A collection list was also opened and £1,000 was donated by Archbishop Walsh.
 John Smyth (who wanted the church visible from the train station so people on the train could admire it) and William Smith both raised £100 each.
 The impressive, imposing building has been listed by Fingal County Council for preservation.
 The present church accomadates 310 seated.
 The centenary of the church was celebrated in 2003.